a-narayan/a-narayan-old.github.io/publications/conference.md

 **Publication list under construction.**

 *Note that six-page full papers were reviewed by two or more international reviewers.
 The acceptance rate for oral presentations in most conferences is between 40% to 60%.
-Most papers are available either on IEEEexplorer or on International Federation of Automatic Control (IFAC) website.
+Most papers are available either on IEEEexplorer or on ACM website.
 In my research area, conference proceedings are considered important and go through a rigorous review process.*

 <div class="tabs">
   <ul class="list-nomargin">